-1st Offense: \$100 fine and 5 hours of college service

-2nd Offense: \$125 fine and 7.5 hours of college service
+1st Offense: \$100 fine 2nd Offense: \$150 fine

 3rd Offense: Dismissal from residence hall.
 Payment of breaking fee by student.
 Student will be permitted on campus to attend classes, related academic activity, athletic practice and athletic activity only.
 Student will not be permitted in the residence halls.
-Scholarship will be revoked the following semester
+Scholarship will be revoked the following semester.